-Stroudsburg Wrongful Death Attorney
+Stroudsburg Wrongful Death Lawyer

 Many people fail to realize that — in Stroudsburg, Pennsylvania, as in other cities and states — when a loved one has died due to the fault of another, then the surviving family members in certain cases may be entitled to sue and recover damages for wrongful death.
+The best way to learn your rights is to contact a Stroudsburg wrongful death lawyer as soon as you are emotionally ready to do so.

 Wrongful death claims are brought by the surviving family members of the deceased.
 The claim for damages is based on the particular losses suffered by the survivors — not the losses suffered by the deceased.
 For example, the surviving spouse of the deceased may have suffered a variety of losses as a result of their spouse’s wrongful death, such as emotional distress and the loss of their spouse’s significant financial support.